home

 Riley Kestrel (1936)

-Fiat 8 V Elaborato Zagato (1954)
+Fiat 8 V Elaborata Zagato (1954)

-Fiat 8 V Elaborato Zagato (1954)
+Fiat 8 V Elaborata Zagato (1954)

 Fiat is the biggest factory in Italy, with its seat in Turin.
 Zagato is the name of the coach-builder.
 A stalwart looking car, yet elegant at the same time.
 This picture I stole from Marreyt Classics, sellers of old cars in Belgium.